lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 KEMRecipientInfo structure can be summarized as:

 >
 1\.
-Obtain the pairwise secret value PSV using the Decapsulate() function of the RSA-KEM algorithm and the recipient's RSA private key:
+Obtain the shared secret using the Decapsulate() function of the RSA-KEM algorithm and the recipient's RSA private key:

 ~~~